-We welcome current enthusiastic Notre Dame students to serve as Orientation or Welcome Weekend Leaders.
-We need students who are willing to mentor incoming students and introduce them to the Notre Dame way of life.
+We welcome enthusiastic, current Notre Dame College students to serve as Orientation and/or Welcome Weekend Leaders.
+We need YOU to mentor incoming students and introduce them to NDC.
 Please read the qualifications and descriptions of the positions below, as well as information about applying.

 Qualifications for Orientation Leaders and Welcome Weekend Leaders: